Why convert CSV to PDF?

 - Upload your .csv file or paste CSV data directly into the input area

-- The tool auto-detects headers and previews the table layout
+- The tool auto-detects headers and shows a table preview

 - Adjust page orientation, font size, and border style if needed

-- Click Convert to PDF and download — no watermark
+- Click Convert to PDF and download — no watermark, no upload

-- Header row — automatically detected and styled with a distinct background color for easy reading
+- Header row — detected and styled with a distinct background color

-- Column widths — auto-sized based on the longest value in each column so text never overflows or gets cut off
+- Column widths — auto-sized so text never overflows or gets cut off

-- Row alternation — zebra-stripe alternating row colors make wide tables much easier to read across
+- Row alternation — zebra-stripe rows for easy reading across wide tables

-- Pagination — large datasets are split across multiple pages automatically, with the header row repeated at the top of each page
+- Pagination — large datasets split across pages with header repeated at top

-- Borders — full grid borders, header-only borders, or borderless styling — your choice
+- Borders — full grid, header-only, or borderless styling

 Frequently asked questions